Career Definition of a Finish Carpenter

 Other options in this career field include:

-The finished product of a terrazzo worker also provides a decorative, finished look to a space.
-Terrazzo workers lay out forms and reinforcements, level the surface, and pour concrete for patios, floors, and similar applications.
+The finished product of a terrazzo worker also provides a decorative, finished look to space.
+Terrazzo workers layout forms and reinforcements, level the surface, and pour concrete for patios, floors, and similar applications.
 Their concrete is characterized by the addition of marble chips; terrazzo surfaces are polished by terrazzo workers after they've cured.
 Terrazzo workers are usually high school graduates who complete on-the-job training or an apprenticeship.
-The BLS predicts that jobs for terrazzo workers and finishers will increase 7% from 2014-2024.
-The BLS also reports that terrazzo workers earned median pay of $40,710 in 2015.
+The BLS predicts that jobs for terrazzo workers and finishers will increase 12% from 2016-2026.
+The BLS also reports that terrazzo workers earned median pay of $42,500 in 2018.

 A marble setter specializes in cutting marble according to specifications for a variety of uses, like floors and countertops.
-Marble setters are also responsible for preparing the surface where the marble pieces or slabs will be applied; they may level the area or take steps to ensure stability of the finished work.
+Marble setters are also responsible for preparing the surface where the marble pieces or slabs will be applied; they may level the area or take steps to ensure the stability of the finished work.
 Aspiring marble setters can complete on-the-job training or an apprenticeship; there is no minimum education requirement.
-Jobs for flooring installers and title and marble setters are expected to increase 5% from 2014-2024, according to the BLS.
-The median salary in 2015 for tile and marble setters was $39,400.
+Jobs for flooring installers and tile and marble setters are expected to increase 10% from 2016-2026, according to the BLS.
+The median salary in 2017 for tile and marble setters was $41,680.